NFMT Remix transparent

 Soft Facilities Management

 Alternatively, soft facilities management is the management of non-physical aspects of a facility.
-Unlike hard facilities management, which deals with tangible assets like buildings, equipment and systems, soft facilities management focuses on the people, processes and services that support the overall functioning of a facility.
+While hard FM handles physical assets, soft FM manages services and processes that support facility operations.
 Examples include:

 • Administrative services: Managing reception services, handling mail and courier services, leasing inquiries, managing access control systems and providing customer support services